AwwalQuan/Deploy-Suricata-with-DevOps/README.md

 Check the IP address of the newly created instance by running `terraform refresh`

 > There is an error `Could not open '/var/lib/libvirt/images/<FILE_NAME>': Permission denied` that is thrown when we try to apply the configuration.
-This is a bug I know exists in Ubuntu 20.04 and to fix this, we disable security driver in the configuration file `/etc/libvirt/qemu.conf` with the string `security_driver = "none"` and restart the the service `sudo systemctl restart libvirtd.service`.
+This is a bug I know exists in Ubuntu 20.04 and to fix this, we disable security driver in the configuration file `/etc/libvirt/qemu.conf` with the string `security_driver = "none"` and restart the service `sudo systemctl restart libvirtd.service`.
 Then run un `sudo terraform apply` again.

 ## Running Ansible Playbook